 Editorial Note: This content is based solely on the author's opinions and is not provided, approved, endorsed or reviewed by any financial institution or partner.

 If you want to refinance your student loans but are not sure if you will get approved, here are the 11 student loan refinancing secrets that you need to know.

 Refinancing your student loans allows you to consolidate your existing private and federal student loans into a new, single student loan with a lower interest rate.
 The result is lower monthly payments, which frees up extra money to repay more student loan debt, save or invest.

 Student loan refinancing could save you more than $20,000 over the life of your student loans.
 If you have student loans from a health-related degree, your savings may be even higher than $30,000.

-According to Doc Benjamins, an affiliate of Mentor that is focused exclusively on new student loans and student loan refinancing for dentists, doctors, pharmacists and veterinarians, your cost savings can be even higher given the average student loan debt balance upon graduation for each degree type:
+According to the latest student loan debt statistics, your cost savings can be even higher given the average student loan debt balance upon graduation for each degree type:

 Dental School: $260,000

 So how exactly do you get approved to refinance student loans?

 It is no secret that private student loan lenders have strict underwriting criteria.
 By lending you money, private lenders are putting their own capital at risk (not the federal government’s money).
 As such, private student loan companies lend to borrowers who they believe will repay their student loans.

 Of course, each lender has its own underwriting criteria and each applicant’s financial background and circumstance is unique.
 While approval for student loan refinances is not guaranteed and a rejection letter may seem unfair or frustrating, here is a general roadmap to help you increase your chances for student loan refinance approval.